teamliftr/framework/docs/BEST_PRACTICES.md

+# TeamLiftr best practices
-# How to get the most out of TeamLiftr
+A few tips for how to get the most out of TeamLiftr:

 ## Using TeamLiftr to decide team responsibilities
 TeamLiftr is a powerful decision-making support tool that teams can use to more effectively and transparently decide who should take ownership of a given task, responsibility, or improvement initiative.